Ohio Court Records

 Fax: (513) 684–2590

-Requests for inmate records before 1982 should be addressed to National Archives Records Administration (NARA) either online through their website or via mail to:
+Requests for inmate records before 1982 should be addressed to the National Archives and Records Administration (NARA) either online through their website or via mail to:

 8801 Kingsridge Drive